-The Company performed well in respect of consent compliance in the 2018-2019 monitoring period.
+The Company performed well in respect of consent compliance in the 2019-2020 monitoring period.
 Ahuroa-B staff were found to be co-operative in all interactions with the Council during this period.
-It is noted that this is the first monitoring report with respect to the new operator GSNZ SPV1 Ltd managing this asset.
+It is noted that this is the second monitoring report with respect to the Company managing this asset.